 Due to the sheer volume of information provided, you might be left more confused after testing than you were when you started.
 It’s also a time-consuming process to track down the right images, create a bootable disk, run the tests, and then interpret the results yourself.

-If you’re running a post-2015 Mac and you aren’t a registered technician, your Mac can’t use these tools.
+If you’re running a post-2015 Mac and you aren’t a registered technician, your Mac can’t use these tools (though you can try other Mac troubleshooting tools).
 And if you’re not prepared to research the results you receive and what they mean, ASD testing may be of little use to you.
 But if you’re dead set on fixing your own Mac, or at least fancy giving it a try, read on.

 How to Find the Right Apple Service Diagnostic